forta-network/docs/docs/sharding.md

 ## Sharding alternatives

-The above sharding solution not quite working for your bot?
+Is the above sharding solution not quite working for your bot?
 You can also consider these community-developed libraries to help with sharding your bot:

 - [forta-sharding](https://github.com/kovart/forta-sharding) by Artem Kovalchuk